 This article provides tips for how to make Workspaces work for you.
 In the following sections, we’ll walk through best practices for organizing, prioritizing and viewing your workspaces.
 Let’s start by getting organized.

 There’s no exact science to organizing your Workspaces, but there are some best practices that suit different working roles and responsibilities.
 Often Workstorm members align with the Project Management or Client Services use cases outlined below, while others create a mix of the two or a unique organization system all their own.
 Try a few of the ideas below and see what works for you.

 While your job may not be a Project Manager in title, it may be in function.
 Are you juggling multiple complex initiatives at once, that involve many different people, deliverables, and stakeholders?
 If so, you may decide to use Workspaces like a project manager.

 Take Sarah, for example.
 Sarah is a Project Manager at Acme Co. and a Workstorm power-user.
 Let’s take a look at how she organizes her Workspaces.

 Sarah started by making a list of all her current, ongoing, and upcoming initiatives.
 Looking at her list, she realized more than half of her current Workstorm conversations were addressing those initiatives.
 So, she created a workspace for each initiative, and added her relevant conversations into each workspace.

-Within the Dev Team workspace, Sarah has an ongoing team conversation with all of her developers, as well as several private conversations with individual developers, including some that are external or outside her company.
-This enables her to open the Dev Team workspace, send an update to the whole team, and then send a side note assigning a task to one particular developer – all while working within the same workspace.
-Sarah uses a similar structure for her Content Creation and Designers workspaces, which include agencies, consultants or freelancers she works with.
+Within the Dev Team workspace, Sarah has an ongoing team message with all of her developers, as well as several private messages with individual developers, including some that are external or outside her company.
+This enables her to open the Dev Team Workspace, send an update to the whole team, and then send a side note assigning a task to one particular developer – all while working within the same Workspace.
+Sarah uses a similar structure for her Content Creation and Designers Workspaces, which include agencies, consultants or freelancers she works with.

 Stakeholder and announcement workspaces